princekunal101/academic-section/Studies/Environment and Echology/UNIT 3/README.md

 **Effects of Soil Pollution on Human Health:** The contamination of soil has a major consequence on human health.
 Crops and plants that are grown on polluted soil absorb most of the pollution and then pass them to humans.
 Living, working, or playing in contaminated soil can lead to respiratory diseases, skin diseases, and other health problems.
 Diseases caused by soil pollution include Irritation of the skin and the eyes, Headaches, nausea, vomiting, coughing, pain in the chest, and wheezing.
 **Effects on Plants:** In such a short period of time, plants are unable to adapt to the soil change chemistry.
 Fungi and bacteria found in the soil that bind them together start to decline, which creates an additional problem in soil erosion.
 Regular use of chemical fertilizers, inorganic fertilizers, pesticides will decrease the fertility of the soil and alter the structure of soil.
 This will lead to a decrease in soil quality and poor quality of crops.
 The fertility of the soil diminishes slowly, making land unsuitable for agriculture and any local vegetation to survive.
-**Effects on the Ecosystem:** The soil is an important habitat for different types of microorganisms, birds, and insects.
+**Effects on the EcoSystem:** The soil is an important habitat for different types of microorganisms, birds, and insects.
 Thus, change in the chemistry of soil can negatively impact the lives of living organisms and can result in the gradual death of many organisms.

 ## Noise Pollution
 The unpleasant, discomfort-causing sound from any source is called noise.
 The sustained presence of harmful, unwanted, or annoying noise in the environment is called noise pollution.
 Any object that produces noise is a potential source of noise pollution.
 Examples are television and radio (when played at a loud volume), air coolers, automobiles, blaring loudspeakers, and air conditioners.